Creative City Campus Renovations: Fabrication Studios

 Impacts of the Fabrication Studio Closure

-- Adjustments are being made to provide as much curriculum as possible in alterative spaces on campus, and to set up as much equipment as possible in temporary locations for use.
+Adjustments were made to provide as much curriculum as possible in alterative spaces on campus, and to set up as much equipment as possible in temporary locations for use.

-- The scope and value contracts for impacted staff and faculty will be maintained (e.g. technicians and faculty will not be reduced; they may be redeployed to other studios to support temporary equipment set ups).
+The scope and value contracts for impacted staff and faculty are maintained (i.e. our technician and faculty compliment is not reduced, but may be redeployed to other studios to support temporary equipment set ups).

 TEMPORARY SET-UPS AND STUDIO ELEMENT RELOCATIONS